lawlessofcourse/Interactive-Tech-440/Game Engines/Presentation.md

 ## Project Idea:
 2.5 D Side Scroller using abstract art Nic and I have developed over the years.
-Simple space shooter type game but you move from left to right, possible for other levels to facing different directions.
+Simple space shooter type game, possible for other levels to facing different directions.
 Shooter: you have to fight off waves of abstract enemies that can hurt you.
 Goal is to survive.
 After certain number of waves you get upgrades/change shape and bullet shape/type.
 Enemies will become more difficult as the waves progress.

 Design: I plan on using a combination of softwares to develop animations and characters for the game.
 I have a plugin for After Effects called the Trapcode Suite.
 In the suite is a particle system that is really easy to design and render out.
 This has audio reactive options that I might explore.
 But this will be used for explosions, bullets, fog, and other abstract designs that will upgrade the character.
 I have a few ideas for designs/upgrades - Fire upgrade, Plasma upgrade, water upgrade, etc. These are looks I can create using this plugin.